rustviz/rustviz-tutorial/src/rust-basics.md

 ```

 ## Copies
-For simple types like integers, assigning the value of a variable causes
+For simple types like integers, we can freely copy values.
+For example,
-the value to be copied.
-In this example, we bind the value `5` to `x` and then
+we can bind the value `5` to `x` and then bind `y` with a copy of `x`:
-assign the value of `x` to `y` which makes a copy `x`'s value:
 ```rust
 fn main() {
     let x = 5;